A look at Ohioans facing charges in the US Capitol siege

 COLUMBUS, Ohio (AP) — More than 300 supporters of former President Donald Trump have been charged in the storming of the U.S. Capitol on Jan.
 6, including members of far-right extremist groups.
-At least 15 of those cases, including three more announced Wednesday, involve Ohio residents identified through social media posts and surveillance footage and often turned in by friends or family members.
+At least 16 of those cases, including one announced Friday, involve Ohio residents identified through social media posts and surveillance footage and often turned in by friends or family members.

 Here are Ohioans charged in the U.S. Capitol breach: